snowiewdev/cheatsheet/aws.md

 ### Domain Name System
 - convert domain name to IP address via DNS resolver
-- Amazon Route 53 (DNS), allow purchase of domain name
+- Amazon Route 53 (DNS), use port 53 so it is how it named, allow purchase of domain name

 ## Storage
+- instance store: for temporary data store only
+- EBS for long term data storage, allow data retention

 ### Block storage
 - = Hard disk
 - Instance store: store data only when running, once instance is turned off, data will be gone, like RAM